-The hotel had been understaffed for awhile now and she had been working eight hours every day for more than a month while her boss tried to find people to hire.
+The hotel had been understaffed for awhile now and she had been working twelve hours every day for more than a month while her boss tried to find people to hire.
 That would be bad enough, but she was working the night shift.
 For a long time she had heard it said that people who work nights need more sleep.
 Until this job, she had just thought they were lazier.
 Now she knew that she had heard correctly.
+Turns out those weekends that people fought so hard for actually make a huge difference.

-Her basic calculation told her that she got less than one third of her life to herself.
+Her basic calculation told her that she got less than one sixth of her life to herself.
+But really she spent most of it trying to get that fabled 8 hours of sleep she could not seem to get.
 There was no telling how long she would be working these hours.
 The city was not very large, and with the turnover at her current place of employment she doubted there was very many people who had already not been driven away from it or been told to avoid it.
 Meanwhile Jessica desperately needed work, and had no time to look for somewhere else at the moment.

 Jessica looked at her watch to see if it was time for her to do anything for her job so she would not fall asleep.
 It wasn’t.
 In this frame of mind she sat, tired and bored, dreaming of some enjoyable way to make enough money to survive.